Property buying in Poland in 4 steps: Factors, Agreements & Procedure

 The reservation agreement should contain, among other things, the property description, the sale price, the reservation period, and any applicable reservation fees.

-Importantly, terms in a development agreement that are less favorable for a buyer than those provided by legislation are null.
-If the terms of a development contract are found to be less favorable than the provisions in the legislation, they will apply.
+Importantly, terms in a development agreement that are less favourable for a buyer than those provided by legislation are null.
+If terms of a development contract are found to be less favourable than the provisions in the legislation, they will apply.

 A preliminary property purchase contract can be executed by the parties to ensure that the closing of the transaction takes place at a future date.

 A notarial document / notarial act is required to form the f real estate purchase agreement.
-This is a property purchase agreement that is executed in fulfillment of a preliminary agreement.
+This is a property purchase agreement that is executed in fulfilment of a preliminary agreement.

 The final agreement should contain all elements of a property sale agreement such as: